 (a) Introduce into service only those systems that are sufficiently well documented so as to provide adequate knowledge and understanding of their capabilities, characteristics and any algorithms used;

-(b) Retain or develop sufficient technical expertise to enable them to specify system requirements and to assess the appropriateness of the capabilities and characteristics of such systems and algorithms used therein;
+#

-(c) Explore fully user requirements and engage users in system design of AWSs;
+(b) Explore fully user requirements and engage users in system design of AWSs;

-(d) Engage users in validation and evaluation of the new automated systems;

-(e) Engage manufacturers in the system assessment and need for improvements in performance;
+#

+#

-(f) Develop detailed guides and documentation on the systems to support all users;
+(c) Develop detailed guides and documentation on the systems to support all users;

-(b) Develop adequate programmes for maintenance and calibration support of the AWSs;
+(d) Develop adequate programmes for preventive and corrective maintenance and calibration support of the AWSs and associated sensors;

-(h) Consult and cooperate with users, such as aeronautical authorities, throughout the process from AWS design, to implementation, to operational use;
+(e) Consult and cooperate with users, such as aeronautical authorities, throughout the process from AWS design, to implementation, to operational use;

-(i) Develop and apply reporting methods for national use to accommodate both observations generated by traditional and automated systems.
+#

-With respect to the automation of traditional visual and subjective observations, and future changes in reporting code, Meteorological Services should
+With respect to the automation of traditional visual observations (present weather, visibility, clouds), Meteorological Services should understand that the observational characteristics of an AWSs’ system are different from the observation capability of a human observer:

+- The visibility measurement is representative of the instrument location (unless several visibility meters are installed), while a visual observation may use a 360° field of view, but is limited by the available visual landmarks.

+- The cloud cover is usually derived from the measurements of the cloud base height from a ceilometer, combined over a given period of time (10, 30 or 60 minutes), while a human observer has a larger view of the sky, at least during day.

+- A present weather sensor is not currently able to identify the full range of present weather codes that a human observer is able to report.

-improve their definition of requirements with respect to:
+Therefore, the Meteorological Services should improve their definition of requirements with respect to:.

 (a) Areas of application for which data are no longer required;